astrocronopio/astrocronopio.github.io/_posts/2022-08-24-DLS-Notes-V.md

         - If however your labeled dataset is small, it's usually not worth trying to train a large pre-trained set of embeddings.
     - `LSTM()` has a flag called `return_sequences` to decide if you would like to return every hidden states or only the last one.
     - You can use `Dropout()` right after `LSTM()` to regularize your network.

+2.2.1 Block Training for BatchNormalization Layers

+If you are going to fine-tune a pretrained model, it is important that you block the weights of all your batchnormalization layers.
+If you are going to train a new model from scratch, skip the next cell.